Kronoxis/MarbleRace/README.md

 # MarbleRace
 Marble Race - Giveaway System

+This the Release PROJECT Branch.
+This Branch contains the Unity Project, Code and Files.
-This the Development PROJECT Branch.
-Build can be found in [Development-Build Branch](https://github.com/Kronoxis/MarbleRace/tree/Development-Build)
+The Build (executable) can be found in [Release-Build Branch](https://github.com/Kronoxis/MarbleRace/tree/Release-Build)

 # Changelog
 ## v2.1.5 _(13 Sep 2017)_